Andiweli/ioBroker.zendure-ip/README.md

 </p>

 > [!IMPORTANT]
-> This adapter polls Zendure devices locally via `http://<ip>/properties/report` and stores a curated state set instead of dumping the full raw JSON into dozens of unnecessary objects.
+> This adapter polls Zendure devices locally via `http://<ip>/properties/report` and stores a curated state set instead of dumping the full raw JSON.

 > [!NOTE]
 > This adapter is **read-only**.
 It does not control Zendure devices; it reads data and generates daily counters.